bayetech/hubs/README.md

 rails g hub:install
 ```

+it will mount the hub to routes and add hubs.rb in initializers folder.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.